nick0ve/how-to-bypass-aslr-on-linux-x86_64/README.md

 |0x7ed03b550010| Yes
 |0x7ec03b54f010| Yes

-The poc is exploiting the fact that, at some point, the most significant byte of the address returned changes from 7F to 7E.
+The poc is exploiting the fact that, at some point, the most significant byte of the address returned changes from 7F to 7E and since the allocations are contiguous there must be something inside that range. \(Yeah we are applying the [Bolzano-Weirstress theorem](https://en.wikipedia.org/wiki/Intermediate_value_theorem) to solve this problem!\)

 # 2 The challenge